griffithlab/rnabio.org/_posts/0000-05-01-Prerequisites.md

 Optional readings:

-These are just two recently published examples that we find particularly good.
+These are just three recently published examples that we find particularly good.
 We have collected a much more extensive list of resources that should be aware of below.
 Simply take a look at these and note for future reference.

 * [RNA-seq resources](https://rnabio.org/resources/)